 Next we will describe some basic examples of symplectomorphisms between certain open subsets of $\R^{2n}$.
 The reader is also invited to consult \cite{Schlenk_Embeddings_problems}, especially Section 1.3 there.

 \begin{exam} \begin{itemize} \item \tb{Translations.} Any translation operator on $\R^{2n}$ is a symplectomorphism. \item \tb{Area-preserving diffeomorphisms.} Since in dimension two a symplectic form is simply an area form, two open subsets of $\R^2$ are symplectomorphic if and only if they are diffeomorphic and have the same area, see, for instance \cite[Proposition 1]{Schlenk_Embeddings_problems}.
 Thus, for $a>0$, the open disk $D(a)$ is symplectomorphic to the square $(0,\sqrt{\pi a})^2$. \item \tb{Products.} The product of two symplectomorphisms is again a symplectomorphism.
 A typical example is a symplectomorphism between a polydisk $P(a) = \prod_{j=1}^{n}D(a_j)$ and the box $\prod_{j=1}^{n}(0,\sqrt{\pi a_j})^2$. \item \tb{Symplectic shears and smears.} If $f \fc \R \to \R$ is a smooth function, the corresponding \tb{symplectic shear} $S_f \fc \R^2 \to \R^2$ is defined by $S_f(x,y) = (x,y+f(x))$, and it is a symplectomorphism.
-If $g \fc \R \to (0,\infty)$ is a smooth function, and $h \fc \R \to \R$ is given by $h(x)=\int_0^x\frac{d\xi}{g(\xi)}$, then the corresponding \tb{symplectic smear} is the map $\Theta_g \fc \R^2\to \R^2$, given by $\Theta_g(x,y) = (h(x),g(x)y)$.
+If $g \fc \R \to (0,\infty)$ is a smooth function, then the corresponding \tb{symplectic smear} is the map

 It is a symplectomorphism. \item \tb{Restrictions.} If $\phi \fc M \to M'$ is a symplectomorphism and $U\subset M$ is an open subset, then $\phi|_U\fc U \to \phi(U)$ is again a symplectomorphism. \item \tb{Symplectic lifts.} Given a smooth function $\rho \fc \R \to \R$, we can define a class of symplectomorphisms of $\R^{2n}$, known as \tb{symplectic lifts}.
 These are Hamiltonian diffeomorphisms coming from `lifting Hamiltonians' $H\in C^\infty(\R^{2n})$, defined by an expression of the form

 for some numbers $a,b\in\R$, where $j\geq 2$.
 We can compute:

 Similarly we can use lifting Hamiltonians of the form

 for which we have